SiddharthSupekar/Covid-Analysis/README.md

 * **Total Cases vs Deaths by Year**: Sharp peak in 2021–22
 * **By Continent**: Europe and Asia had the highest death tolls
 * **By Income Group**: High and upper-middle-income countries faced the brunt of total deaths
+* The last two trends could lead to a speculation that proper accounting of cases and deaths relating to COVID-19 might not have been done properly in groups with poor financial situations, which could be used to explain as to why total deaths and total cases in Africa are so low.
-* **Top 5 Economies**: USA consistently showed highest % population dead; India showed steep drops post 2021
+* **Top 5 Economies**: USA consistently showed highest % population dead and infected which shows their unpreparedness; India showed steep drops post 2021

 ---

-## Conclusion

-This project bridges **data engineering** (via SQL) and **visual analytics** (via Power BI) to extract actionable insights from the COVID-19 pandemic.
-It highlights disparities by income, tracks temporal patterns, and showcases country-wise impacts using interactive and dynamic charts.

----

-## Deliverables

-* Power BI Dashboard (PBIX)
-* SQL Scripts for cleaning and aggregations
-* PDF Export / PNGs for portfolio
-* README Documentation ✅